 Nkwini Rainwater Catchment Project – Tanzania

-Unfortunately, over the years climate, change and deforestation have negatively impacted the area.
+Unfortunately, over the years climate, change, and deforestation has negatively impacted the area.
 The dry season has become drier and longer.
 People who have depended for years on the fertile soil of Nkwini are consistently let down because of drought, and they are often unable to grow enough food to feed themselves, let alone make a profit off of their labors.

-Each tank will have a corrugated iron roofs, and will be connected to a central water point.
+Each tank will have a corrugated iron roof and will be connected to a central water point.

 Adding these tanks to the existing water structure will help the villagers in times of drought.
 It will also increase available sources of water in the community, discouraging dependence on and depletion of one.
 This will benefit all residents.

 The actual dispersal of the water will follow the normal process in which households are called forth by neighborhood.
 This process will be monitored by the Nkwini Water Committee.
-Building will begin in the beginning of May 2016, and will be finished by the end of June.
+The building will begin in the beginning of May 2016 and will be finished by the end of June.

 The community will contribute water, sand, stones, food for the masons, and a cash contribution, totaling 25% of the total project cost.